xangelix/binance-valuations/README.md

 ## Acknowledgments

-* Props to the [Programmer's Hangout Discord Server](https://discord.me/page/coding) which helped me with some aynch problems I hit.
+* Props to the [Programmer's Hangout Discord Server](https://discord.me/page/coding) which helped me with some asynch problems I hit.